deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 “You had *clear and specific* instructions!”

-Special Agent Darcy really didn’t strike Xiù as a woman prone to anger, and there was a... restrained quality to her anger even now.
+Special Agent Darcy really didn’t strike Xiù as a woman prone to anger, and there was a...restrained quality to her anger even now.
 As if she was more disappointed than angry.

 Not that they didn’t deserve it, maybe, but Xiù was feeling sick and weak for lack of sleep and she knew that the other two were just as bad.
 Returning *Misfit* to Omaha via Cimbrean, the customs inspection, clearing things with the military, and all the rest of it…